-For a complete list of USCMarshall Electronic Resources go to the Gaughan & Tiberti Electronic Resources web page.
+For a complete list of USC Marshall Electronic Resources go to the Gaughan & Tiberti Electronic Resources web page.

-Search USC Libraries (HOMER or QUICK SEARCH) for books and periodicals using the following words and phrases:
+Search USC Libraries Catalog for books and periodicals using the following words and phrases:

 Search ARTICLE databases using terms like ENTREPRENEURSHIP, SMALL BUSINESS, SMALL ENTERPRISE, NEW BUSINESS, START-UPS (START UPS), PRIVATE ENTERPRISE.